 - Calling 1-866-3-HUNGRY or 1-877-8-HAMBRE (a live operator will ask for your address and give you a list of sites.)

 - Texting FOOD to 877 877 (you will be asked for your zip code and receive a list of sites in your area.)

 Many people with low incomes tell us they would prefer cooking healthy, nutritious meals at home, but they don’t always know what to buy or how to prepare it.
-Cooking Matters is a series of 6-week signature courses that teach the skills individuals and families need to make economical, healthy food choices to stretch their food budget.
+Cooking Matters is a series of 6-week signature courses that teach the skills individuals, teens and families need to make economical, healthy food choices to stretch their food budget.
 During class, participants practice preparing delicious, low cost, nutritious meals from the Cooking Matters cookbook, as well as learn important nutrition information.

 Cooking Matters at the Store

 Making healthy food choices starts at the grocery store.
 Cooking Matters at the Store is a free guided grocery store tour that teaches people on tight food budgets how to read food nutrition labels, understand bulk purchasing, and make informed decisions about the food they buy.
 These hands-on tours also help participants gain the confidence they need to take more active roles in creating better eating habits for themselves and their families.